 About the Universal Plugin Manager

-An add-on is a separately installed component that supplements or enhances the functionality of an Atlassian application.
-An add-on might add a single feature to your host application, like a macro in Confluence, or it might provide enough features to constitute a product in its own right, like JIRA Portfolio.
+An app (also known as an add-on or plugin) is a separately installed component that supplements or enhances the functionality of an Atlassian application.
+An app might add a single feature to your host application, like a macro in Confluence, or it might provide enough features to constitute a product in its own right, like Portfolio for Jira.

-The Universal Plugin Manager (UPM) is a tool for administering add-ons in Atlassian applications.
-You can use the UPM to find and install new add-ons, managing, and configuring add-ons.
-The UPM interface is the same across products, so if you use UPM in JIRA applications, it's identical in Confluence.
+The Universal Plugin Manager (UPM) is a tool for administering apps in Atlassian applications.
+You can use the UPM to find and install, manage, and configure. apps.
+The UPM interface is the same across products.

 On this page: